Bible Study – Free Online Tools

 Other Resources

 Bible Odyssey – The self-description of this site is informative: Explore the fascinating origins of the Bible and its eventful history.
 On Bible Odyssey, the world’s leading scholars share the latest historical and literary research on key people, places, and passages of the Bible.
 It also has a page that allows you to search the entries of the full HarperCollins Bible Dictionary.
-This site has a great layout and organization with plenty of quality material. **A lot of the material is critical and may be more than a typical believer cares to know, but it is still worth your time to comb through and find what you could use.**
+This site has a great layout and organization with plenty of quality material.
+There is also a page including all the sidebars (with extended discussion) from the recently published and highly recommended SBL Study Bible – see here.

 The Visual Commentary on Scripture – An online collection of art exhibits curated around Biblical texts and themes.